ndabAP/vue-command/README.md

   5. Push the `Stdout` component into the `history` property
   6. Execute actual task
   7. Terminate the command with the injected `terminate` function

+  The argument that is called within the built-in command is the unparsed `Stdin`.

   ## Slots